ReScience/ReScience-submission/article/Larisch-2018.md

 In the original publication, @Clopath2010 study nonlinearity of STDP by using protocols of spike bursts.
-In the first task, they changed the number of postsynaptic spikes from one up to three, with $+10 ms$ and with $-10 ms$ between the presynaptic and the first postsynaptic spike.
-The postsynaptic neuron fires with $50Hz$.
-The results from the reimplementation is shown in \textbf{Fig. \ref{Fig_burst} upper left}.
+The result from the reimplementation of the first spiking burst experiment is shown in \textbf{Fig. \ref{Fig_burst} upper left}.
-The upper marks represents for the weight change with $+10 ms$, the lower marks the weight change with $-10 ms$ between the presynaptic and postsynaptic spikes.
+The upper marks represents for the weight change with $+10 ms$, the lower marks the weight change with $-10 ms$ between the presynaptic and the first postsynaptic spikes.
 As in the original publication from @Clopath2010 and the experimental paper of @Nevian2006, one postsynaptic spike, independently of the spiking order, leads only to a small change in the weight.
 A second spike leads to bigger change, especially when the postsynaptic neurons spikes after the presynaptic one.